elastic/elasticsearch-py/docs/reference/esql-query-builder.md

 )
 ```

 All available ES|QL functions have Python wrappers in the `elasticsearch.esql.functions` module, which can be used when building expressions using Python syntax.
-Below is the same example coded using Python syntax:
+Below is the example above coded using Python syntax:

 ```python
 from elasticsearch.esql import ESQL, functions